wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

       $ docker-compose up -d

+   The default username and password for the Wazuh dashboard are “admin” and “SecretPassword”.

 .. note::
    The Wazuh dashboard container will run multiple queries to the Wazuh indexer API using curl, to learn when Wazuh indexer is up.
 It is expected to see several ``Failed to connect to Wazuh indexer port 9200`` log messages or “Wazuh dashboard server is not ready yet”, until the Wazuh indexer is started.
 Then the setup process will continue normally, it takes about 1 minute for the Wazuh Indexer to start up.
 The default Wazuh indexer credentials are in the ``docker-compose.yml`` file.